snova-rodrigom/ai-starter-kit/benchmarking/README.md

     **Bar plots**

     Results are composed by four bar plots.
-(Performance metric values are based on a SambaTurbo endpoint.)
+(Performance metric values are based on a SambaTurbo endpoint and default parameter values)

     - Time to First Token bar plot: users should expect to see a value around 1.2 seconds from Client side numbers.
 If the endpoint supports dynamic batch size, this plot will show the TTFT per batch.
     - End-to-End Latency bar plot: users should expect to see a value around 8 seconds from Client side numbers.
 If the endpoint supports dynamic batch size, this plot will show the latency per batch.